-Describing radiographic lesions can be a tricky thing at first, but with practice and radiographic examples it starts to become second nature.
-The acronym below I created for my students when teaching them how to describe radiographic lesions.
+Describing radiographic lesions can be a tricky thing at first, but with practice and lots of radiographic examples it starts to become second nature.
+I created the acronym below for my students when teaching them how to describe radiographic lesions.
 The entire acronym applies to intraosseous (within bone) lesions.
 Not all the letters/topics apply to all radiographic lesions.
 So take a look and try it out.
+I’ve included a short video if you prefer that format.
 If you have any questions, please let me know.
 Thanks and enjoy!

 L – Location